 The submission process has now closed.

-The submissions received will be considered by the Taskforce and used to inform the recommendations and outcomes of the taskforce.
+The submissions received were considered by the Taskforce and used to inform the recommendations and outcomes of the taskforce.

-Focus groups are being held in four rural and remote locations in February 2019.
-The sites selected are Ingham, Mount Isa, Roma, and Theodore.
+Focus groups were held in five rural and remote locations in February and April 2019.
+The sites selected visited were Chinchilla, Ingham, Mount Isa, Roma, and Theodore.

-The discussions held at these forums will contribute to the development of resources and strategies that support the planning, developing and delivery of rural and remote maternity services Statewide.
+The discussions held at these forums are contributing to the development of resources and strategies that support the planning, developing and delivery of rural and remote maternity services Statewide.

-A summit will be held in Brisbane in the Autumn of 2019 inviting key stakeholders from across the state.
-Key findings from the Taskforce Report will be presented, along with feedback from the public submissions and key focus groups.
-The rural and remote decision support guide will be shared and tested with key stakeholders.
+The Queensland Maternity Summit will be held in Cairns on 18 and 19 June 2019.
+Key findings from the Taskforce Report will be presented 19 June, along with feedback from the public submissions and key focus groups.
+The Rural and Remote Maternity Services Planning Framework will be shared and tested with key stakeholders.

 If you would like to receive updates on the progress of the Rural Maternity Taskforce please contact: Rural_Maternity_Taskforce@health.qld.gov.au